AK7iwi/Python-for-Data-Science/README_G.md

 - with (keyword)

+Pandas/ pd.DataFrame

+Compare method between list, numpy.array, pd.DataFrame
 --------------------------------------

 OOP

 Uses super() to call the parent constructor

 self: reference to the current instance of the class.

 @abstractmethod to create abstract methods.
-Use abstract method if: Subclass needs a different implementation other way its possible to directly user the methods of the parent contructor.
+Use abstract method if subclass needs a different implementation because must be implemented in a subclass. abstract methods often use pass
+Possible to directly user the methods of the parent contructor.
 Subclass can obvioulsy acces to method and attributes of the parent contructor

 obj.__dict__. ex print(Ned.__dict__)

 __str__ and __repr__ are special methods (also called "dunder methods" or "magic methods") just like __init__